 Joseph Cumming serves as the Director of the Yale Center for Faith and Culture Reconciliation Program, promoting reconciliation between Muslims and Christians, and between Muslim nations and the West, drawing on the resources of the Abrahamic faiths and the teachings and person of Jesus.

-Carolyn Sharp is an Associate Professor of Hebrew Scriptures.
+Carolyn Sharp is Professor of Hebrew Scriptures.
 Her research explores aspects of the composition, redaction, and rhetoric of Hebrew Scripture texts.
 In recent articles, she has examined the representation of Hebrew Bible traditions in the Septuagint and the Dead Sea Scrolls, urged the creation of a multivocal Old Testament theology shaped by the notion of diaspora identity, and explored the potential of Old Testament hermeneutics to address contemporary ecclesial debates.

 Bryan Spinks is a Professor of Liturgical Studies.
 His research interests include East Syrian rites, Reformed rites, issues in theology and liturgy, and worship in a postmodern age.
 He teaches courses on marriage liturgy, English Reformation worship traditions, the eucharistic prayer and theology, Christology, and liturgy of the Eastern churches.